kwant-project/kwant/doc/source/reference/kwant.graph.rst

 .. module:: kwant.graph

-Graphs, as handled by this module, consist of nodes (numbered by integers, usually >= 0).
-Pairs of nodes can be connected by edges (numbered by integers
+Graphs, as handled by this module, consist of nodes (numbered by integers, usually :math:`\geq 0`).
+Pairs of nodes can be connected by edges (numbered by integers :math:`\geq 0`).
->= 0).
 An edge is described by a pair (tail, head) of node numbers and is always directed.

-The basic work-flow is to
+The basic workflow is to

  (1) create an object of type `Graph`,